 I am an amateur gardener living in Waterford which is in the south-east of Ireland.
-Our garden, just outside the town and surrounded by agricultural land, is over an acre in size (approx 0.5 ha), facing north and looking down on the River Suir.
+The garden is private; we don’t open to the public and is purely for our pastime and enjoyment.
+We live just outside the town, surrounded by agricultural land, and the garden is a little over an acre in size (approx 0.5 ha), facing north and looking down on the River Suir.
 It is quite wet in winter and prone to heavy frosts but dries well in summer and has good fertile, slightly acidic soil.
 On home ground I am the under-gardener and “works well under direction” is how I have heard myself described.

 Our plant interests are general and we are inclined to choose what will grow in our conditions rather than being especially adventurous.
 We have a vegetable patch which provides a selection of produce in season and I have a particular interest in snowdrops and grow a good range of them.